sviluppomania/qtranslate-separate-comments/readme.txt

 	1. This is the notification message when a comment's language has either not been set-up or that language is currently disabled.

 == Changelog ==

+= 1.2.3 =
+Tested with WordPress 4.8 - still works!
+Also added support for qTranslate-X, as it seems to be an active fork of qTranslate.

 = 1.2.2 =
 Tested with WordPress 3.9 and everything works fine.
 Note that the current version of qTranslate(2.5.39) however breaks my test site with a fatal error.